dortamur/satisfactory-uevr-enhancements/README.md

 ## First Time Installation and Setup

 - Download and install the [Satisfactory Mod Manager](https://ficsit.app/) app
-- Go to the [UEVR Enhancements mod page](https://ficsit.app/mod/UEVREnhancements) and select [Install] latest version from the right of the page.
+- Go to the [UEVR Enhancements mod page](https://ficsit.app/mod/UEVREnhancements) and select "**:luc_arrow_big_down: Install**" latest version from the right of the page.
 This should open Satisfactory Mod Manager, install this mod, along with its dependencies.
 - Download the UEVR tool from its [releases on github](https://github.com/praydog/UEVR/releases)
 - Unzip it to a folder somewhere, and create a shortcut to `UEVRInjector.exe`
 - Download this [Satisfactory profile for UEVR](UEVR/FactoryGame-Win64-Shipping.zip)